The Best XLR Cable: Our Audio Engineer’s Buyers Guide 2025

 The first edition was published in 2016.

 We looked at the most popular balanced XLR cables being sold at American online retailers and picked the ones that stood out in terms of ratings, popularity and recommendations to short-list.
-For this edition, we ended up with a short list of 31 cables and over 73,200 relevant review and rating sources.
-This information was then processed by the Gearank Algorithm and this gave us the rating scores out of 100 that we used to select only the most deserving.
+For this edition, we ended up with a short list of 31 cables and over 80,800 relevant review and rating sources.
+This information was then processed by the Gearank Algorithm and this gave us the rating scores out of 100 that we used to select the best XLR cable options that are most deserving.

 Incidentally, we ended up with cables that are between 15′ to 30′ long, but all of the cables in this list are available in different lengths, and our rating scores reflect the combined ratings for all their length variations.
 For more information about our methods, see How Gearank Works.